Description of the Template and Guide

 -

-A free meeting agenda template for running a successful project retrospective.
+A free meeting agenda template for outlining your company Strategic Goals.
 MS Word and online formats.
-Includes a 16-page detailed instruction guide.
+Includes a 35-page detailed instruction guide.